-C2.4 Solve inequalities that include an operation and natural numbers up to 50, and verify and present solutions using models and graphical representations.
+C2.4 Solve inequalities that involve one operation and whole numbers up to 50, and verify and graph the solutions.

-To facilitate learning about the concept of inequality, teachers should provide students with activities that encourage them to analyze inequality situations and treat them algebraically.
-They then discuss with students the strategies used to analyze inequalities, emphasizing those that use concrete and semi-concrete representations, and that focus on the meaning of the inequality rather than on the mechanical application of a procedure or tedious calculations.
+To facilitate the learning of the concept of inequality, it is important to provide students with activities that encourage them to analyze situations of inequality and to treat them algebraically.
+It is then essential to discuss with them the strategies used to analyze inequalities, emphasizing those that call on concrete and semi-concrete representations, and that focus on the meaning of the inequality rather than on the mechanical application of a procedure or tedious calculations.

-Representing solutions with a number line is a strategy that allows students to analyze an inequality using their sense of number, operations and symbol, and to find the range of valid values in an inequality situation.
+The strategy of plotting solutions with a number line allows students to analyze an inequality using their sense of number, operations and symbol, and to find the range of valid values in an inequality situation.

-Students need to consolidate these strategies as they form the basis for understanding the algebraic manipulations they will be exposed to in later grades.
-Students can also use these strategies to solve simple equations.
+Students need to consolidate these strategies, as they are the basis for a good understanding of the algebraic manipulations they will be taught in later grades, and can also use these strategies to solve simple equations.

-In what follows, each of these strategies is first presented in the context of developing a sense of inequality.
+In the example below, each of these strategies is first presented in the context of developing a sense of inequality.

-Source : Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Modélisation et algèbre, p.
 200.

-This strategy involves carefully reading the given mathematical sentence and replacing the variable to find the range of valid values in the inequality situation.
+This strategy involves carefully reading the given inequality and replacing the variable to find the range of valid values.
 A table is used to find several values for the variable.
-Afterwards, the solution can be represented graphically on a numerical line.
+Afterwards, the solution can be plotted on a number line.

 5 × n < 50